dont-rely-on-nulls/dont-rely-on-nulls.github.io/content/english/team/lemos.md

     link: https://www.linkedin.com/in/eduardo-lemos-rocha-3198a5149/
 ---

 Aspiring to be a true Hacker.
-Addicted to Computer Science with a special place for Functional Programming.
+Addicted to Computer Science and all its beauty with a special place for Functional Programming.